 What is the difference between earmolds and dome tips?
 In short, dome tips are generic pieces, while earmolds are tailored to your ear shape.
 Think of it like buying clothes off the rack versus having something made by a tailor, especially for you.

-The Case For Earmolds
+The Positives For Earmolds

 - Made specifically for your ear shape